sarahmhalverson/portfolio-website/README.md

 ## 📋 Overview

 My personal portfolio site, built from scratch in React as both a professional showcase and a hands-on learning project.
-Every section was designed and coded by me.
-No templates.

 ## ✨ Features